ABSN Frequently Asked Questions

 Once admitted, how long is it before I can take the NCLEX and begin working as a nurse?

-During the one year, students are enrolled in an intensive, full-time, undergraduate-level series of traditional pre-licensure courses.
-At the end of 12 months, successful students would then graduate with their BSN degree and be able to take the NCLEX-RN.
+At the end of the 12 month program, successful students graduate with their BSN degree and are able to take the NCLEX-RN.
 Upon passing this exam, students receive their RN license and are eligible to begin work as a registered nurse.